 Momo is a famous food in Kathmandu.
-You can find several momo hubs in Kathmandu that have franchises at different parts of Kathmandu.
-Momo restaurants like Narayan Dai ko momo pasal, Bota momo, Dalle momo have restaurant branches at various places in Kathmandu.
+You can find several momo hubs in Kathmandu that have franchises in different parts of Kathmandu.
+Momo restaurants like Narayan Dai ko momo pasal, Bota Momo, and Dalle Momo have restaurant branches at various places in Kathmandu.

 Bhaktapur is famous for Newari cuisines and especially for King Curd.
 Several traditional restaurants in Bhaktapur serve delicious Newari Khaja and Juju Dhau.

 How much does food cost in Nepal?